Jason Kelce

-Jason Daniel Kelce (/ˈkɛlsi/ KEL-see; born November 5, 1987) is an American former professional football center who spent his entire 13-year career with the Philadelphia Eagles of the National Football League (NFL).
+Jason Daniel Kelce (/ˈkɛlsi/ KEL-see; born November 5, 1987) is an American former professional football center who spent 13 seasons in the National Football League (NFL) with the Philadelphia Eagles.
 Kelce played college football for the Cincinnati Bearcats and was selected by the Eagles in the sixth round of the 2011 NFL draft.
 He won Super Bowl LII, was a seven-time Pro Bowl selection, and six-time first-team All-Pro selection.
-Kelce is often regarded as one of the greatest centers in NFL history.
+Kelce is widely regarded as one of the greatest centers in NFL history.

 Outside of football, Kelce and his brother, Travis, co-host the podcast New Heights, on which they discuss their playing careers and various other topics.
-In November 2024, Apple announced that New Heights was the 8th most popular podcast show on Apple Podcasts in 2024.

 In 2024, Kelce joined ESPN's Monday Night Countdown pregame crew.

 Early life

-Kelce was born and grew up in Cleveland Heights, Ohio, the son of Ed Kelce, a sales representative in the steel business, and Donna (née Blalock), who works in banking.
+Jason Daniel Kelce was born in Greenville, North Carolina, and grew up in Cleveland Heights, Ohio, to Ed Kelce, a sales representative in the steel business, and Donna (née Blalock), who works in banking.
 He is the older brother of Travis Kelce, a tight end for the Kansas City Chiefs.
-In their January 2025 podcast, the Kelce brothers revealed their Croatian background; both their maternal great-grandmother and grandmother were born to parents of Croatian descent.
+In their January 2025 podcast, the Kelce brothers revealed their partial Croatian background; two of their maternal great-grandmother and grandmother were born to parents of Croatian descent.
+However, another maternal great-grandmother, Helen Henrietta Sadlowski, was born to Polish immigrants, while a maternal great-grandfather named Frank Petranck was born to Czech immigrants.

 Jason attended Cleveland Heights High School, where he played both running back and linebacker and was twice named All-Lake Erie League.
 At Cleveland Heights, he played baritone saxophone in the symphonic and jazz bands.
 Kelce also played hockey and lacrosse in high school.